sfahimanwar/Robot-Simulator/Readme.txt

 Source Files -
-display.c - contains the window/drawing code to display the robots environmentServer.c - code that runs the environment server robotClient.c - code for a process that will stop the simulator stop.c - code for a process that will stop the simulator
+display.c - contains the window/drawing code to display the robots environmentServer.c - code that runs the environment server robotClient.c - code for the simulated robot stop.c - code for a process that will stop the simulator

 Header files -